The White Masai poster

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Carola makes the active choice to leave Stefan and return to Kenya alone to find Lemalian.
 She crosses the threshold from tourist to immigrant, from observer to participant., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False victory: Carola becomes pregnant and marries Lemalian.
+Notably, this crucial beat False victory: Carola becomes pregnant and marries Lemalian.
 She believes love has conquered all obstacles.
 She's opened a successful shop, has a home, and is starting a family.
 But cultural tensions simmer beneath., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 98 minutes (75% through) represents the emotional nadir.
 Here, Carola nearly dies during childbirth due to lack of proper medical facilities.
 This "whiff of death" moment forces her to confront the danger she's placed herself and her daughter in.
 Her romantic dream dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.